 According to a study conducted by Fieldglass, 35% of the workforce today is comprised of non-employee workers.
 Non-employee workers can be anyone from temporary workers to contractors and freelancers.

-This can be a cause for concern when it comes to full-time employees at the physical office space.
+This can be a cause for concern when it comes to full-time employees in the physical office space.
 But according to CIO.com, full-time employees don’t have anything to worry about at the moment.
 Although there is some movement towards embracing a gig economy, it’s been a slow process.

 This is because employees will be needed in-house to handle the company’s core competencies.
 So in the future, you can expect a mix of full-time employees (both in-house and telecommuting), outsourced workers, and freelancers.